-Step 1.
-The MIME entity is prepared according to the local conventions.

-Step 2.
-The leaf parts of the MIME entity are converted to canonical form.
+- Step 1.
+The MIME entity is prepared according to the local conventions. - Step 2.
+The leaf parts of the MIME entity are converted to canonical form. - Step 3.

-Step 3.
 Appropriate transfer encoding is applied to the leaves of the MIME entity.

 When an S/MIME message is received, the security services on the message are processed, and the result is the MIME entity.
-That MIME entity is typically passed to a MIME-capable user agent where, it is further decoded and presented to the user or receiving application.
+That MIME entity is typically passed to a MIME-capable user agent where it is further decoded and presented to the user or receiving application.

-In order to protect outer, non-content related message headers (for instance, the "Subject", "To", "From" and "CC" fields), the sending client MAY wrap a full MIME message in a message/rfc822 wrapper in order to apply S/MIME security services to these headers.
-It is up to the receiving client to decide how to present these "inner" headers along with the unprotected "outer" headers.
+In order to protect outer, non-content-related message header fields (for instance, the "Subject", "To", "From", and "Cc" fields), the sending client MAY wrap a full MIME message in a message/rfc822 wrapper in order to apply S/MIME security services to these header fields.
+It is up to the receiving client to decide how to present this "inner" header along with the unprotected "outer" header.